-- Referrals: Referral sources also vary by community, but typically include Women, Infants and Children's programs, obstetrics/gynecology clinics, family planning offices, school nurses (for teen pregnancies), physician practices, and word-of-mouth.
+- Referrals: Referral sources also vary by community, but typically include Women, Infants and Children programs, obstetrics/gynecology clinics, family planning offices, school nurses (for teen pregnancies), physician practices, and word of mouth.

 - Visit content: Nurses use visit-by-visit guidelines as they build a relationship with the client and determine her priorities.
 In general, nurses uses motivational interviewing techniques to encourage behavioral change, covering the following topics: